juan192001-jg/mysql-node-links/README.md

 # Notes App with Nodejs and Mysql

 Notes App is a Multi Page Application using Nodejs and Mysql.
-The purpose of this web application is just to be an example for beginners.

 ![](docs/screenshot2.png)
 ![](docs/screenshot.png)